RedisLabs/vault-plugin-database-redis-enterprise/README.md

 the database definition.
 This conflicts with the Redis Enterprise Operator, which also maintains role_permissions, and so this cannot be used with the operator.

+## Kubernetes deployment

+The Vault sidecar injector and the plugin can work together to provide workloads access to databases via short-lived users and credentials.
+See the [Using the plugin on K8s](k8s/README.md) for a guide to to deploying and testing access to Redis Enterprise databases on Kubernetes.